 Below is an overview of the courses we offer.
 For more information and a current schedule, please visit BD Seminars online.

 A Complete Curriculum:

-The curriculum at The Dawson Academy has been developed as a complete plan for general dentists, specialists and dental practice team members striving to develop a highly effective practice.
+The curriculum at The Dawson Academy has been developed as a complete plan for general dentists, and dental practice team members striving to develop a highly effective practice.
 The courses have been designed to clarify the concepts and provide hands-on-training in the skills that are needed to practice master quality, complete dentistry.
 Success in today’s fee-for-service environment requires competencies in a triad of skills: diagnostic, clinical and organisational.
 The classes at The Dawson Academy UK have been built around the need to develop these competencies and are structured to meet needs in all three areas.